Honoré de Balzac: Early life

-In 1819 Passez offered to make Balzac his successor, but his apprentice had had enough of the Law.
+In 1819, Passez offered to make Balzac his successor, but his apprentice had had enough of the Law.
 He despaired of being "a clerk, a machine, a riding-school hack, eating and drinking and sleeping at fixed hours.
 I should be like everyone else.
 And that's what they call living, that life at the grindstone, doing the same thing over and over again....
 I am hungry and nothing is offered to appease my appetite".
 He announced his intention to become a writer.

 The loss of this opportunity caused serious discord in the Balzac household, although Honoré was not turned away entirely.
-Instead, in April 1819 he was allowed to live in the French capital—as English critic George Saintsbury describes it—"in a garret furnished in the most Spartan fashion, with a starvation allowance and an old woman to look after him", while the rest of the family moved to a house twenty miles (32 km) outside Paris.
+Instead, in April 1819, he moved to the French capital—as English critic George Saintsbury describes it—"in a garret furnished in the most Spartan fashion, with a starvation allowance and an old woman to look after him", while the rest of the family moved to a house twenty miles (32 km) outside Paris.